История создания прецизионных сплавов

 • measuring coils;

-• traction electric machines;
+• traction electrical machines;

 • radar and pulse automatic control systems.

-Precision alloys with a specified TCLR
+Precision alloys with a specified CTE

 Alloy features:

-• accurate measuring instruments;
+• precision measuring instruments;

-• compensation mechanisms in heat-sensitive devices;
+• compensation mechanisms in temperature-sensitive devices;

-• precise movement mechanisms;
+• precision timing mechanisms;

 • spacecraft elements;